Your baby learns about the world through the sights, sounds, tastes, smells, and

 How Well Can My Baby See?

-maturing for many months.
-Now, your little one can see quite well near and far and
+for many months, and he or she is able to see quite well near and far and even focus

-even focus on quickly moving objects.
-Your baby's motor skills are working together
+on quickly moving objects.
+Your baby's motor skills are now working together with

 and it's likely that he or she can spot a toy across the room, focus on it, move to

 it, pick it up, and explore it in lots of ways.

 Familiar and loving faces are still your baby's favorite things to look at, but

 he or she also may enjoy looking at pictures in books,